Improved Kelbg Potentials for $Z>1$ and Application to Carbon Plasmas: Conclusion

 \section{Conclusion}

 In this paper, we have presented a generalized functional form for the fitting parameter in the improved Kelbg potential that is applicable for $Z>1$.
 We also examined the viability of computing the equation of state (EOS) of carbon using the improved Kelbg potential in a molecular dynamics simulation as a test of the validity of the potentials.
 Generally, we find good agreement of the molecular dynamics calculations with an equation of state model that is fit to quantum simulations (L9061) at conditions where the K-shell of carbon is close to fully ionized.
-Our study suggests that this method could be leveraged to provide calculated EOS values more efficiently than the path integral Monte Carlo approach in the very high temperature regime, in addition to providing extended a unique capability for: 1) studying finite-size effects in quantum-based simulation methods, 2) addressing mixtures with low concentrations of one or more species, and 3) examining the impacts of many-body dynamics and correlations in dilute plasma regimes.\cite{devriendt2024classical} However, the applicability of this method is generally limited to cases where the thermal de Br\"{o}glie wavelength is small compared to typical interparticle length scales in the problem so that a full many-body solution to the quantum problem is not required to capture the thermodynamic properties of the system.
+Our study suggests that this method could be leveraged to provide calculated EOS values more efficiently than the path integral Monte Carlo approach in the very high temperature regime, in addition to providing extended a unique capability for: 1) studying finite-size effects in quantum-based simulation methods, 2) addressing mixtures with low concentrations of one or more species, and 3) examining the impacts of many-body dynamics and correlations in dilute plasma regimes.\cite{devriendt2024classical} However, the applicability of this method is generally limited to cases where the thermal de Br\"{o}glie wavelength is small compared to typical inter-particle length scales in the problem so that a full many-body solution to the quantum problem is not required to capture the thermodynamic properties of the system.
 The analytic form of the improved Kelbg potential presented here provides a pathway for practical and efficient implementation in standard codes, such as the Sarkas molecular dynamics code\cite{sarkas} or LAMMPS,\cite{LAMMPS} providing a resource for others in the community.
+Future improvements to these potentials could be made by developing means of extracting effective pair potentials from path integral Monte Carlo simulations, such as what was done in Ref.~\onlinecite{TD22}, however care must be taken to ensure that the impacts of many-body interactions are not double-counted when developing potentials for use in explicit many body classical MD or MC simulations.